Detection of a sparse submatrix of a high-dimensional noisy matrix: Introduction

 In Section~\ref{adap}, we consider the adaptive setup where $(n,m)$ is unknown but belongs to some collection of sequences $\mathcal{K}_{NM}$.
 We compute the adaptive rates of testing of a slightly modified test procedure.

+In Section~\ref{simu}, we perform a numerical study of the procedures that attain the sharp upper bounds.
+In order to compute the scan statistic, a heuristic stochastic algorithm from Shabalin \textit{et al.}~\cite{SWPN} is used.
+The empirical detection boundary is very close to the one predicted by our results.

+In Section~\ref{ext}, we give extensions of our results to Gaussian variables of unknown variance $\sigma^2$, to non-Gaussian matrices with distribution in an exponential family and to two-sided tests for Gaussian matrices, respectively.

-We include in Section~\ref{res_add} discussions of previously studied alternatives: subsets without structure and rectangular submatrices.
+We include in Section~\ref{resadd} comments to understand how our results compare to previously studied alternatives: subsets without structure and rectangular submatrices.
 The first case can be assimilated to detection of a sparse signal in vector observations of length $N\times M$, so the set of alternatives and the detection boundary are much larger than in our case.
 We summarize well-known results by Ingster~\cite{I97}, Ingster and Suslina~\cite{IS02b} and Donoho and Jin~\cite{DJ04}.
 The second case is the detection of rectangles in the large matrix (connected submatrices), which constitutes a set of alternatives smaller than ours.
-This case is studied in Arias-Castro {\it et al.}~\cite{ACCD11} among these for other geometric shapes of clusters.
-In order to be self-contained we state and prove sharp upper and lower bounds, for the rectangular clusters.
+This case is studied in Arias-Castro \textit{et al.}~\cite{ACDH} and \cite {ACCD11} for other geometric shapes of clusters.
+In order to be self-contained, we state and prove sharp upper and lower bounds, for the rectangular clusters.

-In Section~\ref{simu}, we perform a numerical study of the procedures that attain the sharp upper bounds.
-In order to compute the scan statistic a heuristic stochastic algorithm from Shabalin {\it et al.}~\cite{SWPN} is used.
-The empirical detection boundary is very close to the one predicted by our results.

-In Section~\ref{ext} we give extensions of our results to Gaussian variables of unknown variance $\sigma^2$, to non Gaussian matrices with distribution in an exponential family and to two-sided tests for Gaussian matrices, respectively.

-Section~\ref{PL} is mainly concerned with the proof of the lower bounds stated in Section~\ref{MU}.
-The Appendix contains the proofs of the other results of the paper.
+Section~\ref{PL} is mainly concerned with the proof of the lower bounds stated in Section~\ref{ML}.
+The \hyperref[app]{Appendix} contains the proofs of the other results of the paper.